Definition of Cash from Operating Activities

-Cash from operating activities usually refers to the net cash inflow reported in the first section of the statement of cash flows.
+Cash from operating activities usually refers to the first section of the statement of cash flows.
 Cash from operating activities focuses on the cash inflows and outflows from a company's main business activities of buying and selling merchandise, providing services, etc.

 Basically, the cash from operating activities includes the company's cash flows except for those reported as cash flows from 1) investing activities (buying and selling property, plant and equipment, buying and selling long-term investments), and 2) financing activities (borrowing and repaying short-term and long-term debt, issuing and buying back shares of stock, paying dividends).

 Examples of Reporting the Cash from Operating Activities

 In the U.S., the cash from operating activities can be presented using either of the following methods:

 The indirect method begins with the company's net income based on the accrual method.
 That amount is then converted to the cash from operating activities by adding back depreciation expense and adjusting for the changes in accounts receivable, inventory, accounts payable, and most other current assets and current liabilities.